bodo-ai/Bodo/docs/source/supported.rst

         df = t.to_pandas()
         X = df['points'].values

-HPAT automatically parallelizes I/O of different nodes in a distributed setting without any code changes.
+Bodo automatically parallelizes I/O of different nodes in a distributed setting without any code changes.

-HPAT needs to know the types of input arrays.
-If the file name is a constant string, HPAT tries to look at the file at compile time and recognize the types.
+Bodo needs to know the types of input arrays.
+If the file name is a constant string, Bodo tries to look at the file at compile time and recognize the types.
 Otherwise, the user is responsile for providing the types similar to `Numba's typing syntax
 <http://numba.pydata.org/numba-doc/latest/reference/types.html>`_.
 For